MAPRPose: Mask-Aware Proposal and Amodal Refinement for Multi-Object 6D Pose Estimation: Abstract

 \section{Abstract}

 6D object pose estimation in cluttered scenes remains challenging due to severe occlusion and sensor noise.
 We propose \textbf{MAPRPose}, a two-stage framework that leverages mask-aware correspondences for pose proposal and amodal-driven Region-of-Interest (ROI) prediction for robust refinement.
 In the \textbf{Mask-Aware Pose Proposal (MAPP)} stage, we lift 2D correspondences into 3D space to establish reliable keypoint matches and generate geometrically consistent pose hypotheses based on correspondence-level scoring, from which the top-$K$ candidates are selected.
 In the refinement stage, we introduce a tensorized render-and-compare pipeline integrated with an \textbf{Amodal Mask Prediction and ROI Re-Alignment (AMPR)} module.
 By reconstructing complete object geometry and dynamically adjusting the ROI, AMPR mitigates localization errors and spatial misalignment under heavy occlusion.
 Furthermore, our GPU-accelerated RGB-XYZ reprojection enables simultaneous refinement of all $N \times B$ pose hypotheses in a single forward pass.
-Evaluated on the BOP benchmark, MAPRPose achieves a state-of-the-art Average Recall (AR) of 76.5\%, outperforming FoundationPose by 3.1\% AR while delivering a 43$\times$ speedup in multi-object inference.